-This Plan seeks to strengthen communities along the Columbia Pike (U.S. 29) corridor in this portion of eastern Montgomery County by increasing equitable communities, economic health, and environmental resilience to meet the needs of current and future residents, businesses, and visitors.
+This Plan seeks to strengthen the community along the Columbia Pike (U.S. 29) corridor in this portion of eastern Montgomery County by increasing equity, economic health, and environmental resilience to meet the needs of current and future residents, businesses, and visitors.